 Meanwhile, in a measuring cup, mix 1 cup of unsweetened Almond Milk and 1 Tbs Lemon Juice together and then pour that into the flour.
 Mix well to make a thick batter and then pour into a flat dish of some sort to dip our pickles into later.
 I used a small glass baking dish.

-Finally, mix 1 cup of Panko Bread Crumbs, 1 Tbs cornmeal, 1 Tbs nutritional yeast, 1 tsp garlic powder, 1 tsp onion powder, ½ tsp salt, ¼ pepper, and a good shake of cayenne.
+Finally, mix 1 cup of Panko Bread Crumbs, 1 Tbs cornmeal, 1 Tbs nutritional yeast, 1 tsp garlic powder, 1 teaspoon onion powder, ½ teaspoon salt, ¼ pepper, and a good shake of cayenne.
 Mix thoroughly and also pour into a flat dish of some sort.
 (I used another glass baking dish)

 Time to get dipping: